etwernerMIDS/Machine_Learning_at_Scale/README.md

 * implementing the MapReduce paradigm for parallel computing
 * utilizing different frameworks like Unix, Hadoop, and Spark
-* designing algorithms for parallel distribution
+* designing ML algorithms for parallel distribution